kiracp/senior-thesis/README.md

 # senior-thesis
+Statistical predictions for English pronunciation

-Python analysis extracting phoneme-grapheme stats from CMU phonetic dictionary
+Python script extracting phoneme-grapheme stats from CMU phonetic dictionary

-Repo contains cmu dictionary, and a smaller test corpus (test.txt)
+Repo contains
+* phone_context which extracts all tokens containing a phone within the phonetic dictionary
+* test.txt, a cleaned up version of cmudict
+* randomize_stimuli which generated the stimulus lists used in lab tests
+* fixit to format data

+Statistical analysis of data contained in data_analysis.R